mb-group/ai_journal_club/content/ai_pi_book/ai_pi_book.md

 #### When you want to design your own

 - Problem formulation: translating biology questions and data into AI tasks
-- The must-know techniques to make it happen
+- The must-know techniques to make it happen: attention, assumptions between cnn/rnn

 ---